Sidlakh0802/90DaysOfDevOps/2026/day-30/day30.md

 ### 🚀 Faster Builds

-Only modified layers are rebuilt.
+Docker caches each layer after it is built.
+If only one part of the Dockerfile changes, Docker reuses the unchanged layers and rebuilds only the modified ones, significantly reducing build time.

 ### 💾 Storage Efficiency

-Different images can share common layers.
+Multiple Docker images can share common layers.
+For example, if several images use the same Ubuntu base image, Docker stores that base layer only once, saving disk space

 ### ⚡ Faster Downloads

-Docker downloads only missing layers.
+When pulling an image from Docker Hub, Docker downloads only the layers that are missing on the local machine instead of downloading the entire image every time.

 ### 🔁 Better Caching